kadaan/packer-post-processor-vagrant-s3/README.md

 Only one box can be uploaded per provider for a given version.
 If you are building an updated box, you should bump this version, meaning users of your box will be made aware of the new version.

+### acl

+The acl of the uploaded boxes and manifests.
+It must be one of the following:

+* private
+* public-read
+* public-read-write
+* authenticated-read
+* bucket-owner-read
+* bucket-owner-full-control

 ### access_key (optional)

 Your AWS access key.